-- Any generator that is a PJM generation capacity resource that has a Reliability Pricing Model (RPM) or Fixed Resource Requirement (FRR) Resource commitment that is eligible to provide Reserves must offer their 10-minute and 30-min reserve capability, unless the unit is unavailable due to an approved planned outage, maintenance outage or forced outage. - If a resource that has a reserve must offer requirement chooses to not make its reserve capability available, for example through self-scheduling or offering a fixed output, when the resource is otherwise able to operate with a dispatchable range, the resource is defined to be violating the reserve must offer requirement. - All other generation resources that are eligible to provide reserves that have submitted Energy offers are considered to have offered the unit's applicable capability into the reserve markets - Hydroelectric, Economic Load Response and Energy Storage Resources (ESR) are not considered available by default, and must submit specific reserve offers to be considered. - For multiple physical units that are modeled as an aggregated resource in the Market system, if at least one of the physical units are online, then the aggregate is considered online and may be considered for online synchronized and/or online secondary reserves, but not eligible for non-synchronized reserve.
+- Any generator that is a PJM generation capacity resource that has a Reliability Pricing Model (RPM) or Fixed Resource Requirement (FRR) Resource commitment that is eligible to provide Reserves must offer their 10-minute and 30-min reserve capability, unless the unit is unavailable due to an approved planned outage, maintenance outage or forced outage. - If a resource that has a reserve must offer requirement chooses to not make its reserve capability available, for example through self-scheduling or offering a fixed output, when the resource is otherwise able to operate with a dispatchable range, the resource is defined to be violating the reserve must offer requirement. - All other generation resources that are eligible to provide reserves that have submitted Energy offers are considered to have offered the unit's applicable capability into the reserve markets - Hydroelectric, Economic Load Response and Energy Storage Resources (ESR) are not considered available by default, and must submit specific reserve offers to be considered.
+Hydroelectric, Economic Load Response and Energy Storage Resources reserve offers must be based on their realistic achievable ramp rate and current operating conditions taking into account all constraints (e.g. regulatory, environmental, operational).
+Any Hydroelectric or Energy Storage resource with a reserve must offer requirement that cannot provide reserves at any time must communicate to PJM and the MMU the reasons why it cannot provide reserves at Reserves@pjm.com

+- o For multiple physical units that are modeled as an aggregated resource in the Market system, if at least one of the physical units are online, then the aggregate is considered online and may be considered for online synchronized and/or online secondary reserves, but not eligible for non-synchronized reserve. - Any offline units belonging to an online aggregated resource that have the capability of providing reserves are subject to the must offer requirement and PJM will treat the offline reserves as synchronized reserves.
+Hydroelectric and Energy Storage Resources must include the available offline reserves in their synchronized reserve offer.